cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 3. Choose encoding type, either hash\_to\_curve or encode\_to\_curve ({{roadmap}}).

-4. Choose a sgn0 variant following the guidelines in {{sgn0-variants}}.

-5. Compute L as described in {{hashtofield-sec}}.
+4. Compute L as described in {{hashtofield-sec}}.

-6. Choose an expand\_message variant from {{hashtofield-expand}} plus any underlying cryptographic primitives (e.g., a hash function H).
+5. Choose an expand\_message variant from {{hashtofield-expand}} plus any underlying cryptographic primitives (e.g., a hash function H).

-7. Choose a mapping following the guidelines in {{choosing-mapping}}, and select any required parameters for that mapping.
+6. Choose a mapping following the guidelines in {{choosing-mapping}}, and select any required parameters for that mapping.

-8. Choose h\_eff to be either the cofactor of E or, if a fast cofactor clearing method is to be used, a value appropriate to that method as discussed in {{cofactor-clearing}}.
+7. Choose h\_eff to be either the cofactor of E or, if a fast cofactor clearing method is to be used, a value appropriate to that method as discussed in {{cofactor-clearing}}.

-9. Construct a Suite ID following the guidelines in {{suiteIDformat}}.
+8. Construct a Suite ID following the guidelines in {{suiteIDformat}}.

 When hashing to an elliptic curve not listed in this section, corresponding hash-to-curve suites SHOULD be fully specified as described above.